 - No additional Nafl (optional) prayers are performed before or after these prayers.

-If you are too far from the tent and have access to a radio, you can listen to the Khutbah.
-The Khutbah will be in Arabic so someone from your group will need to translate it.
+If you are too far from the Masjid and have access to a radio, you can listen to the Khutbah.
+The sermon will be in Arabic so someone from your group will need to translate it.

 Lunch is normally provided after Salah.
 However, it is advised that you shouldn’t spend too much time eating, as the time after Salah needs to be spent wisely.